Pugl (PlUgin Graphics Library) is a minimal portable API for GUIs which is

 * `pugl_window_demo` demonstrates multiple top-level windows.

-* `pugl_gl3_demo` demonstrates using more modern OpenGL where dynamic loading
+* `pugl_shader_demo` demonstrates using more modern OpenGL (version 3 or 4)

-and shaders are required.
-It can also be used to test performance by
+where dynamic loading and shaders are required.
+It can also be used to test

 * `pugl_cairo_demo` demonstrates using Cairo on top of the native windowing